gofractally/psibase/doc/psidk/src/http.md

 ## Node administrator services

-The administrator interface under `/native/admin` provides tools for monitoring and controlling the server.
-All APIs use JSON (`Content-Type` should be `application/json`).
+The administrator API under `/native/admin` provides tools for monitoring and controlling the server.
+All APIs use JSON (`Content-Type` should be `application/json`). [admin-sys](system-service/admin-sys.md) provides a user interface for this API.

 | Method | URL                        | Description                                                                   |
 |--------|----------------------------|-------------------------------------------------------------------------------|